-If you are interested in trading in foreign currencies (FOREX), there is no legal minimum for a FOREX account.
-However, currency is traded in lots, and the minimum trading lot is 1000 units of whatever foreign currency lot you are interested in.
+If you are interested in trading in FOREX, there is no legal minimum for an account.
+However, currency is traded in lots, and the minimum trading lot is 1,000 units of whatever foreign currency lot you are interested in.
 You need enough in your account to purchase the minimum, without wiping out your account in the process.
 Like stocks, currencies can fluctuate wildly and are sensitive to world events.
 A knowledge of world politics and international trade is helpful if you want to get into FOREX trading.

-If you want to be a day trader in stocks, you need a minimum of $25,000 in the U.S. If you day trade in Canada, there is no prescribed minimum, but your broker may require you to adhere to the $25K rule if you are buying securities that settle in the U.S.
+If you want to be a day trader in stocks, in Canada, there is no prescribed minimum.
+That said, because the United States requires day traders to have a minimum of $25,000 on hand, your broker may require you to adhere to a similar rule if you are buying securities that settle in the U.S.

-If you want to day trade futures contracts, most brokers require a minimum account balance of $1000, but $8000-$10,000 is recommended by many providers.
-Most day traders won’t risk more than 1% of the value of their account on any one trade, and $1000 will not give you enough capital to make the trade worth your while.
+If you want to day trade futures contracts, most brokers require a minimum account balance of $1,000, but $8,000 to $10,000 is recommended by many providers.
+Since most day traders won’t risk more than 1% of the value of their account on any one trade, $1,000 will not give you enough capital to make the trade worth your while.

 Alternatives to day trading

 If all this risk turns you off of day trading, there are other activities that you can do to try to increase profits.
 If you’ll allow us a little self-promotion, you should know that robo-advisors create a personalized investment portfolio for you so that you hardly have to lift a finger.
 One of the less risky strategies that still allows you to invest in the stock market is to buy stocks and hold them for a longer period of time.